Snuffules/terraform-gke-serverless-image-analysis/README.md

 - Serverless VPC Access API
 - Connectors API

-### Authentication and Access
-Use `gcloud auth application-default login` for authentication.
-Adjust service accounts for compute and app as needed.

-### MongoDB Secret Configuration
-Change MongoDB credentials in `modules/mongodb/mongodb_secret.tf`.
-The Kubernetes Secret is encoded by default.

 ### CIDR Range Configuration
 #### Ensure the firewall protects all ranges and that the Google Function can access the Kubernetes endpoint to reach MongoDB via the MongoDB URI.